Tim Cahill (Massachusetts politician)

 Timothy Patrick Cahill (born December 1, 1958) is an American former politician who served as Massachusetts Treasurer and Receiver-General and was an independent candidate in the 2010 Massachusetts gubernatorial election.

 Early life

 Cahill graduated from the Boston University College of Arts and Sciences in 1981.
+Cahill is second generation Irish.
+His parents Eamon Cahill, a bricklayer and Eileen Cahill (nee O’Shaughnessy) a homemaker emigrated from Thurles, Co.Tipperary in the 1930s.

 Early political career

 Cahill's first attempt to be elected to political office came in 1981, when he unsuccessfully ran for a seat on the Quincy City Council.
 He ran again in 1987, at the age of 29, and was elected, where he served until 2003.
 He was reelected seven times and served as the chair of the finance committee.

 In 1996, Cahill was elected as Norfolk County treasurer and served until 2002, when he began his campaign for state treasurer.
 In the 2002 Democratic primary, Cahill won a four-way race that included another candidate with the same surname, Michael P. Cahill, and was elected state Treasurer in the general election.

 During Cahill's tenure as treasurer, the Massachusetts Lottery raised $7.2 billion.
 Much of the money went to cities and towns in the form of local aid.

 On July 7, 2009, The Boston Globe reported that Cahill was planning to leave the Democratic Party.
 On September 9, 2009, Cahill announced that he would run in the 2010 Massachusetts gubernatorial election as an independent.